unified-doc/unified-doc-dom/packages/unified-doc-dom/readme.md

 ```
 Highlights all elements that match a provided `elementId` under a `docElement` rendered by `unified-doc`.

-The highlighter draws a bounding box around all queried elements and is removed after a specified duration.
+The highlighter draws a bounding box around all queried elements and removes itself after a specified duration.
 The method returns a cleanup function that can be called appropriately.

-##### Use
+#### Example
 ```js
 import { highlight } from 'unified-doc-dom';